tahir48/Realtime-YOLO-Monster-Detection-With-Non-Max-Supression/README.md

 ## Table of Contents
 1. Introduction
+2. Requirements
-2. Some of the Corretly Classified Samples
+3. Some of the Corretly Classified Samples
-3. Some of the Misclassified Samples
+4. Some of the Misclassified Samples
-4. Final Remarks
+5. Final Remarks

 ### 1. Introduction

-This repository contains detection of 6 monsters, "Zombie","Armored","Immolator","Crowl","Hive","Hellhound" on Crytek a game called Hunt Showdown.
+This repository contains detection of 6 monsters, "Zombie","Armored","Immolator","Crowl","Hive","Hellhound" on a Crytek game called Hunt Showdown.

-The reason I work on this game is that, I really enjoy playing this game (Even if i have chance to play only 4,5 hours a week) and I admire developers and designers of this game.
-This game has a philosophy, not realy that straightforward as if it is only kill hunters, take the reward and go to the exit.
+The reason I work on this game is that, I really enjoy playing this game (Even if i don't really have chance to play so often), also I admire developers and designers of this game.
+This game has a philosophy, not realy that straight forward as if it is only kill hunters, take the reward and go to the exit.

+The code is design to test on youtube videos since both it is real time and easy to test.

+### 2. Requirements
+opencv-python, numpy, and pafy modules are required.
+If you don't have
+1. pip install numpy
+2. pip install opencv-python
+3. pip install pafy
+helps.

-### 2. Correctly Classified Samples
+### 3. Some of the Correctly Classified Samples

 ![Zombie](detectedzombie.jpg)